 Mailserver Installation

-The mail server seemed like a requirement for us, because we used Fail2ban, it seemed like a good idea to let the administrators know when a certain IP has blocked for example.
-Not only is it useful for Fail2ban, but if you redirect all mail from the root to an external e-mail address then we can be up-to-date with system bugs and errors.
+The mail server seemed like a requirement for us, because we used Fail2ban, it seemed like a good idea to, for example, let the administrator(s) know when a certain IP has blocked.
+Not only is it useful for Fail2ban, but if you redirect all mail from the root to an external email address, the administrator(s) can be up-to-date with system bugs and errors even without being logged into the server.

-For that we are using Mutt.
-Mutt is software that works as mailbox, with this we are able to read all the system errors that the root account (virt) receives.
+The software package we are using for the mail server is called Mutt.
+Mutt is software that works as mailbox, with this we are able to read all the system errors that the root account receives.